dxc-technology/halstack-style-guide/guidelines/principles/overview/README.md

 ### Design

-In addition to our design guidelines, we mantain an [Adobe XD public library](https://shared-assets.adobe.com/link/732533f4-d925-487e-4761-9a760574cfac).
-In order to receive the regular updates keep your assets linked and you will receive them automatically.
+In addition to our design guidelines, we mantain an [Adobe XD public library](https://shared-assets.adobe.com/link/732533f4-d925-487e-4761-9a760574cfac) in order to provide designers all the building blocks needed to quickly create solutions four our clients.
+Helping them focusing on innovation and user experience.

 ### Code implementation